 The Graduate College provides leadership and research in graduate education to our campus and beyond.
 As a large, public research institution with a rich history of innovation and excellence, Illinois is looked to by our peers and by organizations around the world to help guide future developments and trends.
 We work with our academic programs, institutional peers, and national organizations to build new strategies and align our policies and programming with the changing demands of graduate education in the 21st century.
-In addition to the specific projects below, we provide an overview, resources, and research literature on graduate education.

 Educate to Innovate (in partnership with the National Academy of Engineering)

 To remain a global innovation leader the U.S. must significantly enhance its innovation capacities and abilities.
 Accordingly, improving the capacity of individuals and organizations to innovate must be a high-priority national project.
-U.S. universities excel at teaching the basic sciences, engineering, and technologies that are essential for innovation.
+US universities excel at teaching the basic sciences, engineering, and technologies that are essential for innovation.
 And, several university programs focus on entrepreneurship, which helps translate innovation into marketable realities.
 But very little education is offered that fills “the innovation gap” between these two ends of the process that brings new products and services to the market.

 This project, in partnership with the National Academy of Engineering, is grounded on the premise that innovation can be taught.
 It focuses on identifying the skill sets that are critical for innovation and exploring best practices for inculcating those in STEM students, i.e., exploring what the content of innovation courses and experiences should be and how they should be taught.
 A workshop will be organized by a steering committee appointed by the NAE President.
 A written summary of the workshop, which will include the survey results presented at the meeting, will be prepared, peer-reviewed and published by NAE.